ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   does not require or assume any particular representation.

 Normalized Path:
-: A simple form of JSONPath expression that identifies a node by providing a query that results in exactly that node.
+: A simple form of JSONPath expression that identifies a node in a value by providing a query that results in exactly that node.
 Similar to, but syntactically different from, a JSON Pointer {{-pointer}}.